Prepare the grill for cooking over direct heat with medium-hot charcoal.

 Add fennel mixture and butter to potatoes and mix until creamy.
 Season with salt and pepper.
 Add spinach puree just before serving, adding color to the dish but not to overpower the fennel.

-Recipe courtesy Abacrombie
+Recipe courtesy of Abacrombie